Skip to content

 One of the greatest assets of the virtual meeting and seminar is that it truly can increase inclusivity and diversity in your meeting space.
 It means, after all, that your conferences are no longer limited to or defined by geography.

-The entire world is opened up to your webinar, inviting participants from a seemingly endless variety of cultures and contexts.
+Your webinar opens up the entire world, inviting participants from a seemingly endless variety of cultures and contexts.
 To make the most of this, though, you need to prepare for the demands of cross-cultural communications.
 For instance, you will likely need to integrate translation technologies, especially when you are hosting a multinational audience.

 Similarly, you should offer captioning opportunities for attendees who may be Deaf or hard of hearing, as well as screen reading or audio narration for participants who are blind or have low vision.